 The Junior Common Room is both the term for the undergraduate student body en masse, and a location in the College.
 The JCR is where we hold soirees, orations, and faculty dinners during semester.
 Listening to an inspirational speaker, either internationally acclaimed or a peer at the college, while sitting in the beautiful wooden room under oars won in rowing competitions, is one of the highlights of Queen’s.
 The JCR also contains a concert-level piano for use by music students.
 At many times of day and evening, the sound of the piano filters through wooden panels and throughout the College.
 The JCR is also the location of soirées that are held on Mondays three times a semester, during which residents of the College might choose to create songs, dance, declaim, or act.

 Built in 1930, the Nicholas Laboratories, or ‘Labs’, has since been renovated and converted to a 24-hour recreational complex.
 It includes the ‘Turn Room’, complete with dance floor, a bar, and a courtyard with barbecue.
 It also contains a quieter area for relaxing on sofas and chatting while watching television.

 Queen’s has a proud tradition of musicality, and provides a number of rooms for music practice, as well as 3 grand pianos, 4 upright pianos, a pipe organ, and a concert-level piano.

 The Tower Studio

 The Tower Studio is a brilliantly lit creative space, perfect for everything from painting to theatrical set-building.
-Students studying fine art or design can apply for a designated space in the Studio, and also receive reimbursement from the College for materials.
+Students studying fine art or design can apply for a designated space in the Studio.

 Our wonderful Library is accessible 24 hours a day, 7 days a week.
 Students are welcome to work on assignments in the common area or study in peace in the quiet zone.